open-toast/extract-looker-metadata/README.md

 **limits**: The row limit enforced on the query.
 If the row limit is reached, the data will still return, but only up to the row limit amount.

-**metadata.datetime**: This is effectively “what field do you want to use so we can extract only new data?”
+**metadata.datetime**: In order to allow for incremental extractions, this field functions as the field that time ranges can be filtered on.
+This is effectively “what field do you want to use so we can extract only new data?”
 Extracting all data is probably unrealistic because of time and row limits.
 If this field also exists in your filters, we will defer to the filter value.
 If not, we will calculate the next chunk of data we can bring in

 In order to do incremental, we find the MAX(datetime) found in S3 and then add up to 24 hours to that, stopping if we reach the current time.
 We also have a row limit of 60000 and a time limit of 5 minutes (adjustable as a Looker env variable).
 If it hits the row limit, you get all the data it has pulled so far (a good reason to use sorts), but if you hit the timeout limit you get nothing.
 For this reason, we like to keep the increments small.